SESYNC-ci/advanced-git-lesson/docs/_slides/pullrequest.md

 or you can merge the PR into your master branch on the remote repo on GitHub, and then pull the merged master branch locally.

-This is how to merge the PR locally and push to the remote:
+In this example you will  merge the PR locally and push to the remote.

-**Owner**: Checkout your master branch again and merge the PR branch into it.
-The `--no-ff` flag ensures that git will create a merge so that it's obvious later on that a pull request was made.
+===

+**Owner**: Checkout your master branch again.

 ~~~bash
 git checkout master